19 May 2026

 Communities

-Participating in or partnering with online forums, Slack groups, Reddit threads, or industry-specific communities can give you access to highly engaged individuals who are interested in your field.
+Participating in or partnering with online forums, Slack groups, Reddit threads, or industry-specific communities gives you access to highly engaged individuals interested in your field.

 • Pros: You’re likely to find highly engaged and relevant participants.